u16rogue/genshin-scripting-framework/docs/script_api.md

 * Return
     * address - [pointer] Address of where the first occurence of the pattern was found.
 * Remarks
+    * This function returns `nil` if there are no matches for the given signature.
 * Permission
     * None